7 Halloween Documentaries To Watch That Will Absolutely Terrify You

-Guys, the day is finally almost here — tomorrow is Halloween!
+Guys, the day is finally almost here — Halloween season is upon us!
 In honor of the spookiest day of the year, why not snuggle up on the couch — after the kids are already in bed, of course — with a blanket and celebrate with a bone-chilling documentary?
 They're even better than horror flicks because they actually happened.
 So grab a pillow to scream into and a friend or partner to duck behind when it all gets to be too much, and let's take a look at these Halloween documentaries to watch that will absolutely terrify you.

 Confession: I've never cared much for the horror genre as a whole.
 There, I said it.
 I would sit through movies like The Ring and walk away annoyed and slightly disturbed.
 "But none of it is real," I kept telling myself as I watched gory death scene after gory death scene.
 When it comes to a documentary, though, that little mantra doesn't hold up.
 And to be completely honest, plenty of atrocities that have gone down in real life are way scarier than any horror dreamed up from someone's imagination.
 Without further ado, here are seven documentaries to watch this Halloween that are sure to scare you silly.